ergonode/docs/docs/frontend/architecture/module-structure.md

 The module architecture allows you to **add new solutions**, but also to **replace existing ones**.<br>
 We can replace the whole module with a completely different one, or just some parts of it.<br>

-We know that the work of **Ergonode** developers is completely different than the work of developers implementing our solution for a client.<br>
+We know that the work of **Ergonode** developers is completely different from the work of developers implementing our solution for a client.<br>
-This solution was created mainly for them.<br>
+This solution was created mainly for the latter ones.<br>

 ### Structure